History of Tunisia: Christianity, its Donatist schism

-Two significant theologians arose in the Province of Africa.
+Two significant theologians arose in the province of Africa.
 Tertullian (160–230) was born, lived, and died at Carthage; a convert and a priest, his Latin books were at one time widely known, although he later came to espouse an unforgiving puritanism, after Montanus.

 St. Augustine (354–430), Bishop of Hippo (modern Annaba), was born at Tagaste in Numidia (modern Souk Ahras), his mother being St. Monica (who evidently was of Berber heritage).
 At Carthage, Augustine received his higher education.
 While professor of Rhetoric at Milano (then the Roman imperial capital) he followed Manichaean teachings.
 Following his conversion from Manichaeism to Christianity he returned to Africa, where he became a church leader and the author of many works.
 Augustine remains one of the most prominent and most admired of all Christian theologians.
 His moral philosophy remains influential, e.g., his contribution to the further evolved doctrine of the Just War, used to test whether or not a military action may be considered just and ethical.
 His books (e.g., The City of God, and Confessions) are still today widely read and discussed.

 The Donatist schism was a major disruption; it followed a severe Roman persecution of Christians ordered by the Emperor Diocletian (r.284–305).
 An earlier persecution had caused divisions over whether or how to accept back into the church contrite Christians who had apostatized under state threats, abuse, or torture.
+Donatists believed that to receive them back would be immoral.

-Then in 313 the new Emperor Constantine by the Edict of Milan had granted tolerance to Christianity, himself becoming a Christian.
+Then, in 313, the new Emperor Constantine by the Edict of Milan had granted tolerance to Christianity, himself becoming a Christian.
 This turnabout led to confusion in the Church, which in Northwest Africa accentuated the divide between wealthy urban members aligned with the Empire, and the local rural poor whose beliefs included social and political dissidence.

 Christian Berbers tended to be Donatists, although some more assimilated Berbers were Catholic.
 The Donatists became centered in southern Numidia, the Catholics in Carthage.
 One issue was whether a priest could perform his spiritual office if not personally worthy.
 The Donatist schismatics set up parallel churches in order to practice a ritual purity not required by the Catholic Church.
-Augustine the Bishop came to condemn the Donatists throngs for rioting; at one time there were Imperial persecutions.
+Augustine came to condemn the Donatists throngs for rioting; at one point, there were imperial persecutions.
 Long negotiations lasted until finally the Catholics declared Donatism a heresy in 405, though general tolerance persisted until the ban became enforced late in the 6th century.